 You are here

-BC is currently experiencing a syphilis epidemic, as is much of North America.
+BC is currently experiencing a syphilis epidemic, as is most of North America and Europe.
 The number of syphilis cases is higher now than what we would expect (for example, based on numbers before 2000).
-There were 549 cases of syphilis diagnosed in 2014, which is similar to 2013, but syphilis has continued to rise since then.
+There were 791 cases of syphilis diagnosed in 2015, the highest number of cases in the last 30 years.

 Since the initial height of the HIV epidemic in BC in the 80’s and early 90’s, the number of HIV cases leveled off and more recently has been decreasing.

 The following graphs show each of the reportable STIs with adjusted scales to highlight the trends over the past 20 year period.